Manittas/Manittas/README.md

 ### About Me:

-- My name is Filipe Neves, I was born in Portugal and study in Instituto Superior Técnico;
+- My name is Filipe Neves, I was born in Portugal and studied in Instituto Superior Técnico;
-- I am a Software Engineer, I expect to finish my Bachelor's degree in Computer Science and Engineering this summer of 2023 (2 lectures missing);
+- I am a Software Engineer with a Bachelor's degree in Computer Science and Engineering;
 - My main interests are Artificial Intelligence, Cybersecurity and Software Engineering;
-- I have a huge interest in games, I have even won a major CCG european tournament;
+- I have a huge interest in games, I have even won a major card game european tournament;
 - Fluent in Portuguese and English yet I also have intermediate level of Spanish;
 - Contact: manittashs@gmail.com;